Helmets of Discontinued Small College Teams

 SAINT JOSEPH'S COLLEGE (IN)

-On February 3, 2017 Saint Joseph's College (Rensselaer, IN) announced that it was suspending all operations at the end of the 2016-2017 academic year.
-A large debt and other financial issues were cited and it is unclear whether the school will ever re-open.
+On February 3, 2017 Saint Joseph's College (Rensselaer, IN) announced that it was suspending all operations at the end of the 2016-2017 academic year; a large debt and other financial issues were cited.
+Following some years of uncertainty the school re-opened as a junior college in 2021.

 The SJC football team had existed for many decades but I never received any information about its helmet designs from before the year 2001.
-The team was nicknamed the "Pumas" and competed in the NCAA Division II Great Lakes Valley Conference in 2016.
+The team was known as the "Pumas" and competed in the NCAA Division II Great Lakes Valley Conference in 2016.

 SAINT MARY OF THE PLAINS COLLEGE